All Products

 Only the bytes that differ between a snapshot and its base table are stored.
 Therefore, the storage space used by table snapshots is typically smaller than a complete copy of the table.

-• A table snapshot must be in the same region and under the same tenant as its base table.
+• Region and tenant limits: A table snapshot must be in the same region and within the same tenant as its base table.

 • Table snapshots are read-only.
-You cannot update data in a table snapshot unless you create a standard table from the snapshot and then update the data.
-You can only update the metadata of a table snapshot, such as its description, expiration date, and access permission policies.
+You cannot directly update the data in a snapshot.
+To modify the data, you must create a standard table from the snapshot and then update the new table.
+You can, however, update a snapshot's metadata, such as its description, expiration date, and access permission policies.

-• If you create a snapshot for a partitioned table with a configured lifecycle, the lifecycle information is not preserved in the snapshot.
+• Lifecycle limit: If you create a snapshot for a partitioned table that has a lifecycle configured, the lifecycle rule does not apply to the data in the snapshot.

-• Data written through Streaming Tunnel and immediately flushed by calling streamRecordPack.flush through the Tunnel SDK requires 5-10 minutes before it can be included in a snapshot.
+• Streaming write latency: Data that is written using Streaming Tunnel and flushed by calling streamRecordPack.flush in the Tunnel software development kit (SDK) has a latency of 5 to 10 minutes before it can be included in a snapshot.

 • Maximum number of snapshots per table: 1,000.